THEPHD1331/iAttend/README.md

              Say goodbye to the hassle of manual roll-calls and embrace a smarter, more efficient solution.  <br /> <br />
             Our cutting-edge Face Recognition Student Attendance System harnesses the power of advanced facial recognition technology to revolutionize the classroom experience.
-             It's as simple as a smile!
-            iAttend effortlessly identifies and records attendance, ensuring accuracy and security with every interaction.
+             It's as simple as a smile iAttend effortlessly identifies and records attendance, ensuring accuracy and security with every interaction.

 ## Why iAttend?